Shandao: Biography

 In around 633, Shandao also studied at Wu chen Monastery on Mount Zhongnan near the capital of Chang'an (modern Xi'an), a center of pure land meditation practice.
 This monastery had been built by the followers of Ching yeh (564 616), a direct disciple of Jingying Huiyuan (c.
 523–592).
 Jingying Huiyuan was a great scholar-monk who had written commentaries on the Amitayus Sutra and the Contemplation Sutra.
 According to Tanaka, Shandao's training at this monastery gave him the opportunity to the study the works of this scholar and Shandao's works do show the influence of Huiyuan.
 He is also said to have meditated on the visualizations of the Pure Land and attained deep samadhi.

 At some point between 633 and 645 (the sources disagree on the dating), Shandao visited the famous Xuanzhong Temple, a major temple of the Pure Land Buddhist masters Tanluan and Daochuo (562–645).
 Shandao met Daochuo, and was inspired to become Daochuo's disciple.
+Shandao stayed at Xuanzhong Temple for a few years listening to the lectures of Daochuo, practicing repentance rites and Buddha name recitation and achieving nianfo samadhi.

 After Daochuo's death in 645, Shandao returned to Wu-chen temple and also traveled to the imperial capital at Chang'an (modern Shaanxi) to preach Pure Land Buddhism.
 For 30 years, Shandao preached Pure Land teachings to the lay population of the city, teaching them to chant the nianfo (the name of Amitabha), copying the Pure Land sutras numerous times, distributing copies of the Amitabha sutra, making many paintings of the pure land, restoring monasteries and writings books.
 He stressed that reciting the Buddha's name was the easiest practice for attaining birth in the pure land.
 Shandao taught men and women of all classes equally, and even butchers and wine sellers are said to have followed his teachings.

-Shandao lived in Chang'an for more than 30 years.
-Chinese sources indicate that he was a strict practitioner of nianfo (reciting the Buddha's name) and pratyutpanna samadhi meditation, as well as spending much of his time in devotional practices to the Buddha, such as circumambulation (around a Buddha statue), and reciting the sutras.
+Shandao lived in Chang'an for more than 30 years propagating the Pure Land teachings.
+Chinese sources indicate that he was a strict practitioner of nianfo (reciting the Buddha's name) and pratyutpanna samadhi meditation, as well as spending much of his time spreading the Pure Land teachings and performing devotional practices to the Buddha, such as circumambulation (around a Buddha statue), and reciting the sutras.
 He also strictly observed the Buddhist ethical precepts.
 In spite of his strict and demanding spiritual practice, Shandao still thought of himself as an ordinary worldly person (pṛthagjana), writing: "certainly, I myself am a sinful prthagjana".
 Thus, he still believed that he (along with most people) needed to rely on the compassionate power of Amitabha Buddha to attain Buddhahood.
+Nevertheless he became famous as the "Master of Radiant Light" (Guangming Heshang) due to the belief that people had seen rays of light streaming from his mouth when he recited the Buddha's name.